ISO Policies, Standards, and Guidelines

 5.20.
 Portable Computing and Remote Access

 5.20.2.
-[This section to be made effective on December 31, 2011 so as to allow the campus time to transition to the new encryption solution].
 Category-I university data stored on portable computing devices introduces serious risk.
 That risk can be significantly reduced by minimizing the use of portable devices for storage of Category-I data.

 5.21.
 Security Monitoring

 In accordance with Section 5.1 of this Policy, the university's Information Security Office is charged with securing all network resources, both centralized and decentralized, and has the responsibility and university-wide authority to monitor network traffic and use of Information Resources to confirm that security practices and controls are adhered to and are effective.
 All security monitoring shall be executed in accordance to the Network Monitoring Guidelines.

 5.22.1.
 The Information Security Office shall deliver security awareness General Compliance training in accordance with the following schedule: